jo/mouch/README.md

 and triggers the commands `build` and `push`.

 You choose the framework you like - use jQuery, Backbone, Mustache - or not.
+Install them as Git submodules and include the files you need.

 Build Process